wpswings/wallet-system-for-woocommerce/README.txt

 **19. Credit Amount on Daily User Visit, Commenting, and Sign Up** Our WooCommerce wallet plugin allows you to implement a WooCommerce credit system.
 You can decide a daily login reward amount and enable your customers to earn wallet credit daily by simply logging in to their wallets.

+**20. Create Manual Orders With Wallet Payment**
+Our WordPress digital wallet plugin lets admins easily create manual orders using the wallet as the payment method.
+They can assign orders to specific users, deducting the product cost directly from their accounts.
+This gives admins full control over order management and payments.

+**21. Wallet Reports for Individual Users**
+The Wallet Plugin For WooCommerce includes a report feature that allows you to see credit, debit, and current amounts for a specific user in an interactive bar chart window.
+You can also filter this data by specific dates.

 You can also let them earn wallet credit for submitting product reviews.
 For this feature, you can set the limit on how many comments a user can have per post, credit amount, and customize comment label text.